paigerodeghero/Resources4SoftwareEngineeringStudents/README.md

 # Resources for Software Engineering Students
 This is a guide to resources for software engineering students.
 A significant part of my research focuses on onboarding newcomers and remote work.
-These are resources are inspired by my academic, research, and industry experience.
+These resources are inspired by my academic, research, and industry experience.

 ## Where to Get Help & Ask Questions
 * [Stack Overflow](https://stackoverflow.com/questions)